lqhuang/awesome/long-game/fp.md

   Effects libraries in Haskell
 - 🌟
   [fused-effects/fused-effects](https://github.com/fused-effects/fused-effects):
-  A fast, flexible, fused effect system for Haskell #zio
+  A fast, flexible, fused effect system for Haskell
+  - ZIO is inspired by fused-effects

 ## PL